 The Honors Program considers international study an enriching academic and personal experience.
 A variety of opportunities are available for Honors students interested in studying internationally.
-The University of Nevada, Reno belongs to the University Studies Abroad Consortium (USAC), a university cooperative that currently includes 41 programs in 26 countries.
+The University of Nevada, Reno belongs to the University Studies Abroad Consortium (USAC), a university cooperative that comprises over 45 programs in over 30 countries.
 International study opportunities are available in a variety of subjects with many courses taught by faculty from universities in the United States.
-In addition, the National Collegiate Honors Council offers study abroad opportunities annually.
-In order to receive Honors credit for international study, students must complete the Honors 410 Area Study form.
-Honors credits must be arranged prior to registration and travel.
+In order to receive Honors credit for international study, students must complete the Honors 410 Pre-Departure form and meet with the Assistant Director of Honors prior to departure, as Honors credits must be arranged prior to travel.

 Graduating with Honors

 To complete the Honors Program, an Honors student must earn a University of Nevada, Reno degree, satisfy all major and Honors Program requirements, and remain in good standing throughout the student's college career.

 An Honors student must maintain a minimum cumulative GPA of 3.25 and achieve a cumulative GPA of 3.25 at the time of graduation; complete a minimum of two Honors courses each year; demonstrate significant contributions to Honors academic and social activities; meet with an Honors advisor at least once a year; complete thirty credits of Honors coursework; and complete an Honors Thesis/Project and an oral defense.

 Completion of a Senior Honors Thesis/Project